src-d/blog/content/post/deduplicating_pga_with_apollo.md

 apollo's deduplication pipeline is a 3-step process:

-1. Extract [bags of features](http://www.cs.unc.edu/~lazebnik/spring09/lec18_bag_of_features.pdf) from each file and apply [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to keep only the most relevant items (feature extraction step).
+1. Extract [bags of features](http://www.cs.unc.edu/~lazebnik/spring09/lec18_bag_of_features.pdf) from each file and apply term frequency–inverse document frequency ([TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)) to keep only the most relevant items (feature extraction step).
 2. Produce the global pairwise similarity graph using [Locality Sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) (hashing step).
 3. Detect the connected components in that graph and run community detection analysis on each component (community detection step).

 HEAD commits in `PGA` contain 54.5 million files spread across 181,481 projects.
-In order to extract semantic features from the files, we had to limit ourselves to the programming languages with a functional [Babelfish driver](https://docs.sourced.tech/babelfish/languages).
-This meant ≈26% of files, those written in Python, Java, JavaScript, Ruby or Go.
+In order to extract semantic features from the files, we had to limit ourselves to the programming languages with a functional [Babelfish driver](https://docs.sourced.tech/babelfish/languages) in late spring 2018.
+That meant ≈26% of files, those written in Python, Java, JavaScript, Ruby or Go.
 Nevertheless, there were still 14.1 million files in our corpus.
 We extracted the following features:

 - **identifiers**, such as variable or function names.
 - **literals**, e.g. integer or string constant values.
-- **graphlets**, a feature being composed of the types of UAST node and it's children.
+- **graphlets**, a feature being composed of the [internal types](https://doc.bblf.sh/uast/uast-specification.html#overview) of UAST nodes and their children.
-- **children**, a feature being composed of the node's type and it's [quantized](https://en.wikipedia.org/wiki/Quantization_(signal_processing)) number of children nodes.
+- **children**, a feature being composed of the node's type and its [quantized](https://en.wikipedia.org/wiki/Quantization_(signal_processing)) number of children nodes.
 - **uast2seq** - a sequence of UAST node types extracted with depth-first tree traversal of limited length.
 - **node2vec** - a sequence of UAST node types produced from random walks in the tree.